Funds will help cities and towns pay for improvements to drinking water and wastewater infrastructure

 BOSTON – State Treasurer Deb Goldberg, Chair of the Massachusetts Clean Water Trust, announced more than $7.5 million in 100 payday loan principal forgiveness for 17 projects in nine communities statewide.
 The principal forgiveness funds are administered on a competitive basis to cities and towns most in need of financial assistance to help pay for improvements to drinking water and infrastructure.

 “Providing these funds to local communities will save the ratepayers money and protect the health of the citizens and the environment,” said Treasurer Goldberg.
 “This $7.5 million is another example of the excellent work the Trust does saving our local communities money.”
+To get your finances sorted from a reliable source you can check their contact info here.
+For home loans, What Homeowners with VA Loans Should Know about Interest Rate Reduction Refinance Loans is a great way to know and start planning for home loans.

 The Massachusetts Clean Water Trust improves the water quality in the Commonwealth through the provision of low-cost capital financing to cities, towns and other eligible entities.
 Due to the reduction of loan principal funded by this program, impacted communities will see their bi-annual loan repayments reduced, freeing up capital for other local needs.
 The loans were originated to pay for municipal water projects such as upgrades to water treatment facilities and stormwater and sewer improvement projects.